 Decluttering sentimental items will always be a big task simply because…the items are sentimental!
 You’ve held onto them this long because it’s been hard to make a decision on them.
 But just because a task is hard, that doesn’t mean that it’s not worth it.
 Stop being a caretaker of items that simply collect dust, focus on being a curator of the memories instead.

-If you are just getting into simple living, I would highly recommend my workbook, 31 Days to Simpler Living.
+If you are just getting into simple living, I would highly recommend my eWorkbook, 31 Days to Simpler Living!
 If you are ready to make big changes in your home and in your life, my ebook will walk you through, step by step.

-What tips do you have for others who are looking to learn how to declutter sentimental items?
+What tips do you have for others who are looking to learn how to get rid of sentimental items?